oracle/json-in-db/MongoExamples/DynamoDB/README.md

   {"name" : {"S" : "John"}, "age" : {"N" : "47"}}
 ```

-The steps below will run some Java code to remove these annotations
+The steps below will run a small Java program to remove these annotations
 before inserting the data into the Autonomous JSON Database.